 Frequency and Exact Color Measurements of the Rainbow

-Light travels in waves, and its frequency is the number of wavelengths that pass a given point each second.
-A shorter wavelength results in a higher frequency and vice versa.
-Humans can see light between about 400 and 700 nanometers (nm) — the visible spectrum.
-Because each color has a different wavelength and frequency, each color of light separates and becomes visible when passing through a prism.
+Light travels in waves— its frequency is the number of wavelengths passing a given point each second—a shorter wavelength results in a higher frequency and vice versa.
+Humans can see light between 400 and 700 nanometers (nm) — the visible spectrum.
+Because each color has a different wavelength and frequency, each light color separates and becomes visible when passing through a prism.

 The ROY G BIV wavelengths are as follows: